Standing Rules

 B. If an officer misses three general meetings in a row without a satisfactory excuse, or does not fulfill assigned responsibilities, she may be relieved of office by a 2/3 vote of the Branch Officers.

-A. President — This officer, or in her absence, a Vice President, shall preside at all meetings of the Branch and the Branch Officers.
-The President and the Treasurer shall countersign all contracts, bills and obligations of the Branch, which have been approved by the Branch Officers.
+A. The President shall preside at all meetings of the Branch and the Branch Officers.
+In her absence, a Vice President shall preside.
 The President shall appoint such chairpersons of committees as are subject to approval by the Branch Officers.
 She shall be a member ex-officio of all standing committees except the Nomination Committee.
-By virtue of her office, she serves as delegate to the Biennial Convention and the Mid-Administration Congress.
+By virtue of her office, she can serve as delegate to the Biennial Convention and the Mid-Administration Congress.
 She shall preserve the Branch records and the Branch Charter.

 C. Second Vice President — This officer shall be in charge of maintaining and growing the membership.
-The Second Vice President will maintain a correct and current list of all members with their contact information.
-In the event this position is excluded by quorum of the membership, these duties will revert to the First Vice President.
+She shall be responsible for contacting potential members and helping them gather information necessary to qualify for membership in their respective artistic field.
+She will maintain a correct and current list of all members with their contact information.

-E. Recording Secretary — This officer shall be responsible for taking minutes at each Branch Officer’s meeting and as needed at general meetings of the Branch that require a vote of membership.
-She will keep in her possession a readable and neat copy of all the minutes and electronically distribute the minute’s document to all Branch Officers within two weeks of each meeting.
+D. Recording Secretary — This officer shall be responsible for taking minutes at each Branch Officer’s meeting and, as needed, at general meetings of the Branch that require a vote of membership.
+She will keep in her possession a readable and neat copy of all the minutes and electronically distribute the minutes document to all Branch Officers prior to the following meeting.

-F. Correspondence Secretary — This officer shall conduct the official correspondence of the Branch.
+E. Corresponding Secretary — This officer shall conduct the official correspondence of the Branch.
 She shall keep and file copies of all correspondence, report all correspondence to the president, and perform other duties assigned by the president.
-She shall notify members of the election to office or appointment to committees.
-She will also send birthday, get well, or sympathy cards to members.
+She will send ‘thinking of you’ cards to members who have missed a series of meetings as well as get well, or sympathy cards.
+If there is no Corresponding secretary, her duties shall revert to the Recording Secretary.

-G. Treasurer – This officer shall have charge of all checking and saving funds of the Palm Springs Branch.
+F. Treasurer — This officer shall have charge of all checking and savings funds of the Palm Springs Branch.
 She shall keep an accurate account of moneys received and expended after authorization of the Branch Officers or authorized by the League bylaws.
-In her office, she serves as a delegate to the Biennial Convention and the Mid-Administration Congress.
+She is responsible for filing the annual CA State and Federal documents.
+In her office, she can serve as a delegate to the Biennial Convention and the Mid-

 These chairpersons and others deemed needed by the President to carry out special functions are non-voting members of the Branch Officers.
 These chairpersons are appointed by the president and approved by the Branch Officers.